Iodine Foods: 5 Foods for Thyroid Benefits

 This extends to seaweeds, mollusks (such as the oysters above), and of course also fish.

 Why wild caught you ask?
-Simply because farmed fish is fed with soy pellets and known to be significantly higher in pollutants and toxic heavy-metals.
+Simply because farmed fish (and fish oil supplements) is fed with soy pellets and known to be significantly higher in pollutants and toxic heavy-metals.
 Always opt for wild caught seafoods.

 Not everything grown on land is low on iodine, and many types of potatoes are a testament to that.